keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 published for informational purposes with the goal to support development of KDBX-based password management applications.

+The information contained in this document is a work-in-progress reverse engineering effort of the KDBX file format and likely to be incomplete or even incorrect at this point in time.
+This memo is not recommended for use as reference guide yet.

 .# Copyright Notice

 Copyright (C) 2018 KeePassXC Team